asubit/display-and-edit-txt-file-with-php/README.md

-# display-and-edit-txt-file-with-php
+# Display and edit a TXT file with PHP

-Display and edit a TXT file with PHP
+This is a simple script for display and edit a TXT file with PHP